Paulo Bento: Cruzeiro

-Bento moved abroad for the first time in his managerial career on 11 May 2016, taking the helm at Brazil's Cruzeiro Esporte Clube.
-His first game, ten days later, was a 2–2 draw at home to Figueirense FC which continued his side's winless start to the season.
+Bento moved abroad for the first time in his managerial career on 11 May 2016, taking the helm at Brazil's Cruzeiro.
+His first game, ten days later, was a 2–2 draw at home to Figueirense which continued his side's winless start to the season.

-On 25 July 2016, Bento resigned from the club following a 1–2 home loss against Sport Club do Recife.
+On 25 July 2016, Bento resigned from the club following a 1–2 home loss against Sport Recife.

 Olympiacos

-On 11 August 2016, Bento became the head coach of Super League Greece title holders Olympiacos FC.
+On 11 August 2016, Bento became the head coach of Super League Greece title holders Olympiacos.
 He was sacked on 6 March 2017 with the team seven points clear at the top of the table and qualified for the semi-finals of the domestic cup and last 16 of the Europa League, mainly due to a string of poor performances in official competitions, a three-game losing streak in the league with no goals scored and various press conference comments targeting the "weakness" of certain squad members and the roster as a whole.

 Chongqing Dangdai Lifan

-On 11 December 2017, Bento was appointed manager at Chongqing Dangdai Lifan FC.
+On 11 December 2017, Bento was appointed manager at Chongqing Dangdai Lifan.
 The following 22 July, he was relieved of his duties due to poor results.

 South Korea

-On 17 August 2018, Bento was appointed manager of South Korea, with a contract to include the 2022 World Cup; he stated he would focus on 'build-up football' as his main strategy, emphasizing on Korea's longer communication of shorter passes and maintaining bigger possession and forwarding skills, which was considered a more unusual style of play as the team was previously used to playing defensively.
+On 17 August 2018, Bento was appointed manager of South Korea, with a contract to include the 2022 World Cup; he stated he would focus on 'proactive-style football' as his main strategy, emphasizing on Korea's longer communication of shorter passes and maintaining bigger possession and forwarding skills, which was considered a more unusual style of play as the team was previously used to playing defensively.
 At the 2019 AFC Asian Cup in the United Arab Emirates, the side were eliminated 1–0 in the quarter-finals by eventual champions Qatar.

 Bento led his team to the 2019 EAFF E-1 Football Championship after a 1–0 defeat of Japan.
 This marked the third time they won the tournament, this being the second consecutive victory over that opposition.

 On 1 February 2022, with a 2–0 away win over Syria, the Bento-led Taegeuk Warriors qualified for that year's World Cup, the nation's tenth consecutive edition.
 On 23 November, in the finals in Qatar, he was booked in the group-stage fixture against Uruguay for dissent near the end of the 0–0 draw.
 In the next match, a 3–2 loss to Ghana, he was shown a red card for arguing with referee Anthony Taylor after the final whistle.
 Having qualified for the round of 16 for the first time in 12 years with a 2–1 victory over his native Portugal, he lost 4–1 to Brazil, and left his post shortly after, stating he wanted to take a break and that the decision was made in September; he added he was proud of the team's accomplishments, and felt the squad was one of the best groups he had worked with.